Mansfield PA and Richmond Township in Tioga County PA |

 PG 19

-at the door to get in, but I didn't care.
-I thought I could afford to give
+door to get in, but I didn't care.
+I thought I could afford to give that school

-that school a nickel.
-Anyway, when I came out, I felt I had mor'n my money's
+a nickel.
+Anyway, when I came out, I felt I had mor'n my money's worth.

 They hadn't sold the boxes yet, when I got there, so I thought I'd look around and see the place.
 They was quite a crowd o' people and it made me think o' the Mansfield Fair.
 All the things they had contributed to get folkses' money away from them!
 I kind o' pinched my pocket-book when I saw all the things the' was there.